Leroy Logan: Early life and education

 Born in Islington, London, to Jamaican parents, Logan attended Highbury Grove School for secondary education and Hackney Community College where he studied biology, chemistry and physics for A-Level.
 After leaving school, he attended the University of East London from 1976 to 1980 where he earned a BSc degree in applied biology.
 In 2013, the University of East London awarded Logan an honorary PhD for his services to policing.

 Career

 Logan joined the police force in 1983, having previously worked as a research scientist.
 He was inspired to join the police after witnessing two officers assault his father.

 Logan was described by The Voice newspaper as "one of the Black officers who helped change the Met".
-In 2000, he was awarded an MBE for his work in advancing policing.
+In 2000, he was appointed a Member of the Order of the British Empire (MBE) for services to the Police Service and to community relations.

 As chair of the Black Police Association, he was involved in the Stephen Lawrence inquiry and the inquiry into the killing of Damilola Taylor.
 Logan retired as a police officer in 2013.
 He remains an executive member of the National Black Police Association and is a founder member of the Black Police Association Charitable Trust.